LukaHarambasic/betBot/README.md

 ## Open topics / ideas

+> Feel free to create PRs for one of the following topics.
+Or do you even have other ideas? -> [Issue](https://github.com/LukaHarambasic/betBot/issues)

 - [ ] Future proof for final rounds - currently only the group phase is working
 - [ ] Dockerfile
 - [ ] Publish to dockerhub